 With 40% of total economic activity in the EU generated by Intellectual Property (“IP”) intensive companies and 35% of all employment – that is 77 million of European jobs – stemming from such industries, Europe needs to maximise the contribution of IP and up its R&D investments to realize the full potential of the knowledge economy.

-IP Europe educates European policy-makers and gives a voice to innovative companies, including SMEs, that rely on their R&D investments and their patents to succeed.
-IP Europe will :
+IP Europe is a coalition of IPR and R&D intensive organizations globally headquartered in Europe.
+Our goal is to educate European policy-makers and give a voice to innovative companies, including SMEs, that rely on their R&D investments and their patents to succeed.
+IP Europe will help you:

 The Executive Board includes all corporate members and at least one SME representative.
 It is the steering group and the driving force for IP Europe.
 The EB is responsible for all communications with policy makers and stakeholders.
 It approves the admission of new members, strategic plans and budgets.

 SME Members play a fundamental role in the European innovation ecosystem.
 They rely on their IP portfolio to innovate, grow, and create quality jobs.

 Corporate Members, including founding members, are large companies with a proven track-record in developing innovative technologies.

 The Global Innovation Taskforce is comprised of entities which are not regular IP Europe members, but share its vision and goals.
 Together with the Scientific Advisers, it develops collaborative initiatives at the invitation of the Executive Board.

 The Communications Taskforce brings together representatives of IP Europe’s structure and works to ensure its voice reflects the values and objectives of all its members.

 The executive chair is seconded/supported by corporate members and co-Chairs if requested.
 The main responsibility is to represent the views of the Executive Board with EU institutions and senior policy makers.